 April 9, 2021 - September 12, 2021

 Shadows lurk all around us, marking time and place.
 These fleeting, immaterial projections speckle the surface of the Earth as objects block light from passing through.
 Although shadows can be highly aesthetic, they can also be invisible, manifesting as secrets and fears in the back of our minds.
-Eclipsing these individual worries are the actions of conservative governments attempting to assert control over marginalized communities and delicate ecosystems.
-Literally and figurately, shade provides space for people to flourish in secret as well as cover for malicious activities to occur.
+Moving from these individual concerns to collective ones, the actions of authoritarian governments often attempt to assert control over marginalized communities and delicate ecosystems.
+Literally and figuratively, shade provides space for people to flourish in secret as well as cover for malicious activities to occur.